MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-certificate-based-auth.md

 > [!NOTE]
 > These operations require an Entra ID tenant admin.

-Follow these [instructions](https://learn.microsoft.com/entra/identity/authentication/how-to-certificate-based-authentication#step-1-configure-the-certification-authorities) to set up and use Microsoft Entra CBA for tenants in Office 365 Enterprise and US Government plans.
+Follow the instructions in [Configure the certification authorities](/entra/identity/authentication/how-to-certificate-based-authentication#step-1-configure-the-certification-authorities) to set up and use Microsoft Entra CBA for tenants in Office 365 Enterprise and US Government plans.

 ### (Optional) Microsoft Entra ID CBA supports validating MFA requirements